oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ### 2.4.2 Archive Format for Cloud Applications

-In order to support in a certain environment for the execution and management of the lifecycle of a cloud application, all corresponding artifacts have to be available in that environment.
+In order to support in a certain environment the execution and management of the lifecycle of a cloud application, all corresponding artifacts have to be available in that environment.
 This means that beside the TOSCA file of the cloud application, the deployment